 You know what they say…failing to prepare is preparing to fail so make sure you prepare ahead of time.

-Here’s how to feel more confident, relaxed and make the best impression:
+Here’s how to feel more confident, relaxed and make the best impression with some examples to illustrate:

 It’s really good practice to set up a call with a colleague or friend and get feedback on what they can see.
 They are likely to spot things you won’t.